-7 Martin Heidegger, Kant and the Problem of Metaphysics (1929), transl. by Richard Taft, Bloomington: Indiana University Press, 1997, p.
+Martin Heidegger, Kant and the Problem of Metaphysics (1929), transl. by Richard Taft, Bloomington: Indiana University Press, 1997, p.
 91.

-10 The following lines can perhaps convey the flavour of Heidegger's analyses here: "It is possible to produce a copy (photograph) ... from ... a likeness, [a photograph] of a death mask for example.
+The following lines can perhaps convey the flavour of Heidegger's analyses here: "It is possible to produce a copy (photograph) ... from ... a likeness, [a photograph] of a death mask for example.
 The copy can now directly copy the likeness and thus reveal the 'image' (the immediate look) of the deceased himself.
 The photograph of the death mask, as copy of a likeness, is itself an image - but this is only because it gives the 'image' of the dead person, shows how the dead person appears, or rather how it appeared. ... - Now the photograph, however, can also show how something like a death mask appears in general.
 In turn, the death mask can show in general how something like the face of a dead human being appears.
 But an individual corpse itself can also show this.
 And similarly, the mask itself can also show how a death mask in general appears, just as a photograph shows not only how what is photographed, but also how a photograph in general, appears", ibid., p.
-66. I have corrected a misprint or mistranslation in the edition here
+66. I have corrected a misprint or mistranslation in the edition here quoted: the phrase "The copy can now directly copy the likeness" there has "only" instead of "now" (i.e. "nur" instead of "nun").

-Heidegger's book on Kant, and especially the passages I refer to here, have never been in the limelight.
-It is understandable that Rorty did not form a picture of Heidegger the philosopher of images.
-It is similarly understandable that he was unaware of the later Wittgenstein's preoccupation with pictorial representation.
-As Rorty put it in Philosophy and the Mirror of Nature: "you can't recognize a picture of X as a picture of X without being familiar with the relevant pictorial conventions".11 In the heyday of linguistic philosophy, the later Wittgenstein was invariably read through Goodman's eyes.
-The uncontested view was that images do not depict, do not resemble; they denote - just like the words of verbal language.
-And what they denote will be determined by rules we have to learn.
+Philosophy and the Mirror of Nature, p.
+25.

 Now this is not at all a view Wittgenstein uniformly entertained.
 For instance, in the so-called "Part II" of the Philosophical Investigations, he outlines cases where understanding a picture appears to be entirely independent of language use.
 Giving the example of a "picture-face", he remarks: "In some respects I stand towards it as I do towards a human face.
 I can study its expression, can react to it as to the expression of the human face.
 A child can talk to picture-men or picture-animals, can treat them as it treats dolls."
 Let me note that remarks such as this were definitely rare in Wittgenstein's printed works, as available from the 1950s to the 1990s.
 The printed corpus only partially conveyed the richness, complexities, continuities of, and changes in, Wittgenstein's ideas on pictorial representation.
-It was only with the publication of the Bergen electronic edition, making his full Nachlaß available, that the extent of Wittgenstein's commitment to the idea of images and words playing intertwining roles became clear.12
+It was only with the publication of the Bergen electronic edition, making his full Nachlaß available, that the extent of Wittgenstein's commitment to the idea of images and words playing intertwining roles became clear.